Shop the coverage and rates that are right for you

 2025 Annual Enrollment Period For Medicare Beneficiaries

 Medicare beneficiaries can enroll in a Medicare Supplement plan within 6 months of their Part A and B effective dates without answering health questions.
 Generally, individuals with Medicare Supplement plans can change plans at any time but in many cases will need to answer health questions to qualify.
-Individuals who have Medicare Advantage plans can enroll in Medicare Supplement plans during the Annual Enrollment Period but in most cases will have to answer health questions.
+Individuals with Medicare Advantage plans can enroll in Medicare Supplement plans during the Annual Enrollment Period or Open Enrollment Periods but in most cases will have to answer health questions.
 There are special rules for individuals with “trial rights” or eligibility for guaranteed issue policies that don’t require answering health questions.

 Call us at 561-734-3884 or 877-734-3884 (TTY: 711) for details.